Biologically relevant finite-size effects in a driven lattice gas with particle pausing and dynamical defects: Enhanced description of finite-size effects in transcription and translation

 Understanding the role of the system size is therefore crucial: finite-size effects in the pTASEP are intrinsically related to the pausing-unpausing dynamics via $N_p$, and are significant in biologically relevant regimes.
 To investigate finite-size effects, we juxtapose Fig.~\ref{fig:PBC_sim}(d)-(f) by using the same dynamical parameters as in the central panel (b), but with progressively larger lattice sizes (up to $L=1000$).
 We observe that the `bump' in the current disappears for large lattices, whereas it is amplified in small lattices.
 Additionally, deviations from the mean-ield predictions become more pronounced in smaller lattices.
 Thus, simulations clearly show that there is a size dependent behavior, and that mean-field approaches greatly underestimate the current when finite size is relevant (i.e. when $N_p \leq 1$).
-We address this situation by developing a two-term equation, with one term describing the current produced in the absence of pauses, weighted by the probability $P_0$ of having no paused particles on the lattice, and the other describing the current produced by the system in the complementary case, weighted by $1-P_0$.
+We address this situation by formulating a two-term expression: one term accounts for the current produced in the absence of paused particles (the unpaused state), weighted by the probability \(P_0\), and the other term captures the current in the presence of at least one paused particle (the paused state), weighted by the complementary probability \(1 - P_0\).
 Since the particle number $\rho L$ is constant, as well as the average ratio of active particles $f_a$ (at steady state), $P_0$ is given by

 and the current equation reads